 Gear Pump Operation and Maintenance

 Gear pumps are the most common type of positive displacement pump, ideal for transferring high viscosity fluids such as automotive oils, plastics, paint, adhesives, and soaps.
 They operate by creating suction at the inlet with a rotating assembly of two gears –a drive gear and an idler.
-Pump flow is determined by the size of the cavity (volume) between gear teeth, the amount of slippage (reverse flow), and the speed of rotation (rpm) of the gears.
+Flow is determined by the size of the cavity (volume) between gear teeth, the amount of slippage (reverse flow), and the speed of rotation (rpm) of the gears.

 As with any pump, proper operation and regular maintenance are vital to reducing costly pump repairs and maximizing pump efficiency.
 Below are helpful tips for operating your gear pump and ensuring it achieves a long operating life through regular maintenance.